Background Image Style

 # background-repeat Property (Not yet implemented)

-This property defines how the background image repeats within the component.
-The background image can repeat along the horizontal axis, vertical axis, both axes, or not at all.
+This property defines how the background image is repeated within the component.
+The background image can be repeated along the horizontal axis, vertical axis, both axes, or not repeated.

 The number of parameters is one.